ssowens/MyWeatherApp/README.md

 # MyWeatherApp
-- This app displays the current weather and a 5 day/3 hours increments detail view
+- This app displays the current weather and a 5 day/3 hours increments detail view for pre-selected cities
 - An API key is needed from OpenWeatherMap to run this app.
 - Here is the link - https://openweathermap.org/api